 D. Mullarkey - L. Vaughan - A. Scanes - D. Bradman - A. Fairfax - H. Theak - W. O’Reilly - L. Wall - R. Little - A. Lonergan - H. Stapleton - A. Morris - R. Lindwall - R. Cristofani - R. Moss - E. Lukeman - W. Yeates - W. Watson - B.Booth - W.Saunders - N. O’Neill - K. Francis J. O’Reilly - R. Flockton - P. Leslie - J. Martin - J. Rogers - J. Wilson - K. O’Keeffe - R. Done - M. Bennett - J. Skilbeck - W. Seabrook - G. Smith - P. Stepto - D. Moore - G. Milliken - B. McNamara - P. Alley - N. Jones - G. Rummans - B. Van Deinsen - S. MacGill - S. Thompson - N. Pilon - M. Henriques - J. Hazlewood - T. Copeland - K. Patterson

-St George is very proud of its thirteen Australian Test Match players whose details are given below.
-Three of these, Don Bradman, Arthur Morris and Brian Booth, have captained Australia.
+St George is very proud of its fourteen Australian Test Match players whose details are given below.
+Three of these, Sir Don Bradman, Arthur Morris and Brian Booth, have captained Australia.

 Currently, St George DCC plays its 1st & 2nd Grade games at Hurstville Oval which is always top, or near the top, of the ground ratings in the Sydney Grade Cricket competition.

-The 3rd, 4th & 5th grade games are played at Harold Fraser Oval (Blakehurst) and Cahill Park (Arncliffe), both first rate venues.
+The 3rd, 4th & 5th grade games are played at Olds Park (Penshurst), Harold Fraser Oval (Blakehurst) and Cahill Park (Arncliffe), all first rate venues.

 St George DCC is very appreciative of the assistance of our Councils.

-Hurstville City Council for Hurstville Oval, Kogarah Council for Harold Fraser Oval and Rockdale City Council for Cahill Park.
+Georges River Council for Hurstville Oval, Olds Park and Harold Fraser Oval and Bayside Council for Cahill Park.